KostasValeckas/PyLongslit/docs/reduce.rst

 The reduced frames will be altered in place.
 This also means that **if you in further steps do any operations on the reduced frames that you regret, you can always reset by running the reduction procedure again.**

-5 FITS headers are added to the reduced frames.
+5 FITS keywords are added to the reduced frames.
 These are non-standard headers, and can be used only in the context of the PyLongslit software.
 The headers are:

 ``"CRRREMOVD"`` - true if :ref:`cosmic rays have been removed <crr>` from the frame.